gchase/re-compare/README.md

 also supports escaped characters in both `\\n` or `\\t` format or `\\x00` format with two hex digits.
 `|` - Or operator
 `()` - Group operator, useful for defining precedence, etc...
-`*` - Star operator.
-Concatenate the regex to itself 0 or more times.
+`*` - Star operator. matches a concatenation of the regex 0 or more times.
+`?` - optional operator. matches either the regex or the empty string.

 **Python's extended syntax**
 Also used as our intermidiate language as it is the most expressive.
 Full description can be found [here](https://docs.python.org/2/library/re.html)